 The building was extended and converted into a home for local teachers and rangers and their families until 1988.
 From around 1930 the old schoolhouse became a Ranger Station and was the residence of Stanley and Katie Melville.
 Stanley worked for 23 years for government departments.
 He helped build Commonwealth Avenue and to plant trees in the older areas of the city.
 In 1943 he turned to commercial beekeeping.
 The old schoolhouse was later occupied by Stanley and Katie’s son Stan, who was the Principal of Lyneham Primary school for 18 years, and his wife Denise, a teacher at Lyneham High.

-The remnants of an orchard and some ornamental pines and cypress trees remain on the site dating from when the building was occupied as a residence.
+The remnants of an orchard and some ornamental trees remain on the site dating from when the building was occupied as a residence.
 Plantings include apple, plum, crabapple and mulberry, along with ornamental pines and cypress.